truong-bui/truong-bui.github.io/_pages/runtime-mesh-importer.md

 <h2>Project description</h2>

-This is my freelance project on Upwork.
 Runtime Mesh Importer is a C++ plugin for Unreal Engine, it requires integrating a third-party library into UE4.
 Runtime Mesh Importer supports importing over +40 3D file formats into the UE4 application at runtime using [Assimp](https://github.com/assimp/assimp) library.

 Features:
 - Easy to use and install